-If your house was built prior to the 1930s the chances are that it will have solid walls (unless it is very old) – which is simply a solid layer of masonry bricks.
-Insulating your wall regardless of whether it is cavity or solid (or even timber framed), is a great method of making your home more energy efficient.
-The insulation will minimise heat loss in the winter, saving you money on your heating bills and preventing your home getting too warm in the summer, helping to keep your home at a more comfortable temperature.
+If your house was built prior to the 1930s, the chances are that it will have solid walls – simply a solid layer of masonry bricks.
+Insulating your walls – regardless of whether they are cavity or solid (or even timber-framed) – is a great way to make your home more energy efficient.
+The insulation will minimise heat loss in the winter, saving you money on your heating bills.
+It will also stop your home getting too warm in the summer, helping to keep your home at a more comfortable temperature.

-According to research twice as much heat could be lost through an un-insulated solid wall as through an un-insulated cavity wall.
-However the great news is that solid walls can be insulated, both internally and externally and perhaps more importantly, the cost of the work is covered by both ECO and the Green Deal making it a very economical proposition.
+According to research, twice as much heat could be lost through an un-insulated solid wall as through an un-insulated cavity wall.
+However, the great news is that solid walls can be insulated, both internally and externally.

 The science behind insulation